Need something else?

 • An accessible entrance and exit, restroom, and pathway to the vaccination area

-• A Disability Access and Functional Needs (DAFN) Coordinator who can help you during your visit
+• A Disability Access and Functional Needs (DAFN) Coordinator to help you during your visit

 Most sites will not require you to complete any paper documentation during your visit.
-If paper documentation is required, the DAFN Coordinator will be there to provide help.
+If it is required, the DAFN Coordinator can help you complete it.

 You may bring a companion, personal care attendant, personal care aide, family member, or other person to help you during your appointment.
 This can include someone who can interpret for you.